zeroluck/docs/sources/reference/interception-scripts/index.md

 * `def updateUser(self, user, configurationAttributes):`

-These are types of parameters:
+These are the types of parameters:

 - `user` is `org.gluu.oxtrust.model.GluuCustomPerson`
 - `configurationAttributes` is `java.util.Map<String, SimpleCustomProperty>`

-This script can be used in oxTrust application only.
+This script can be used in an oxTrust application only.

 - [Sample Cache Refresh Script](./sample-cache-refresh-script.py)